Valid HTML 4.01 Transitional Affirm individual human rights

 The Perpetual Puzzle of Nature

 Nature is a highly complex puzzle that to one degree or another has fascinated all peoples, in all places, at all times.
-And the continued advancement of scientific knowledge, i.e., the constructive representation of the unconditioned one and the conditionally relative many, leaves little doubt that the perpetual puzzle of Nature only seems to grow larger as one or another piece of the puzzle is discovered and put into place.
+And continued advancements in scientific knowledge leave little doubt that as the constructive representation of the unconditioned one and the conditionally relative many the perpetual puzzle of Nature only seems to grow larger as one or another piece of the puzzle is discovered and put into place.
+For example, a revolutionary new piece of the perpetual puzzle of Nature discovered by this author in 2001 has significantly increased the scope of science beyond previous theoretical and experimental limits.

 Fundamental, irreducible primordial energy exists in the absence of matter,